Paul-lepre/efrei-m2-otter-worlds/README.md

 ### The project's concept
-The goal of this project is to create a website using the VueX framework, with both a Front-End and a Back-End side.
+The goal of this project is to create a website using the Vue.js framework, with both a Front-End and a Back-End side.

 Otter Worlds is a set of worldbuilding tools that helps you create, organize and store your fictional world's settings.
 With wiki-like articles, interactive maps, historical timelines, and a full novel-writing software, we have all the tools you’ll need to run your RPG Campaign, or write your novel !